-On September 5, 2017, the Department of Homeland Security issued a Memorandum rescinding Deferred Action for Childhood Arrivals (DACA).
-Per the terms set forth in the Memorandum, as of September 5, USCIS is no longer accepting initial applications for DACA.
-USCIS will continue to accept applications to renew DACA until October 5, 2017, but only for applicants whose current DACA approval will expire between the dates of September 5, 2017, and March 5, 2018.
+On September 5, 2017, the Department of Homeland Security (DHS) issued a memorandum rescinding Deferred Action for Childhood Arrivals (DACA).
+Per the terms set forth in the memorandum at the time, USCIS no longer accepted initial applications for DACA.

 Legal Options After DACA Status Expires